 Yes – it’s a museum.
 Yes – you can find it in all the other city guides as well.
-But: it is definitely a part of Amsterdam and part of my scope of activities here in Amsterdam.
+But: it’s definitely a part of Amsterdam and part of my scope of activities here in Amsterdam.

-So besides just being a museum with modern and contemporary art, Het Stedelijk tries to offer an insight into what’s really going on in contemporary culture – which is something I appreciate.
+So besides just being a museum with modern and contemporary art, Het Stedelijk tries to offer an insight into what’s really going on in contemporary culture.

 Until 21st of May: Ed van der Elsken, a true Amsterdam street photographer – he was active in the 60’s, 70’s and 80’s – I stumbled upon his videos on Youtube, and the simplistic street (people) imagery made me travel back in time back to the days when I first came to Amsterdam: colorful people, crazy artists, girls on tram stations, everyday scenes, yet full of magic and curiosity.